ZhaoShuo0325/TH-3_annotate/README.md

 `.annotations.txt`: A comprehensive table summarizing all functional predictions (eggNOG, Pfam, GO, KEGG, etc.) for each gene.
 `.agp`: Layout file defining the relationship between contigs and scaffolds, required for NCBI submission.
 `.gff3`: A standardized file containing genomic coordinates (gene, mRNA, CDS) integrated with functional descriptions (eggNOG, Pfam, etc.), ideal for genome browsers.
+`.json`: A summary of assembly and annotation metrics (e.g., gene count, GC content, and coding density).